The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Global Fits

 The precision of \LCDM\ parameter constraints allows us to evaluate the distribution of SDSS measurements about the model.
 For the purpose here, we use Gaussian approximations to the measurements for the evaluation.
 In comparison with the bestfit model, the 14 BAO-only measurements ($D_V/r_d$, $D_M/r_d$, and $D_H/r_d$; Table~\ref{tab:BAORSD_measurements}) give a value of $\chi^2$=11.0, with covariance among measurements taken into account.
 Similarly, the six RSD measurements (Table~\ref{tab:BAORSD_measurements}) give $\chi^2$=6.6.
 Finally, we consider the full set by combining the 17 BAO+RSD measurements with the four BAO measurements from Ly$\alpha$--Ly$\alpha$ and Ly$\alpha$--Quasar correlations and obtain $\chi^2$=23.7.
 Based on the $\chi^2$ distribution with 14, 6, and 21 degrees of freedom, respectively, all sets of measurements are fully consistent with the preferred model.

 To evaluate whether there is any statistically significant outlier in the measurements, we compute the residual between each SDSS measurement and the value predicted by the preferred model.
 In this pull distribution, the residuals are normalized by the measurement uncertainty, so one would expect a Gaussian distribution with unity width if the measurements were distributed according to the measurement uncertainties.
-We account for the correlations among measurements by rotating the basis for each measurement to produce statistically independent pull values.
+We account for the correlations among measurements by diagonalizing each covariance matrix to produce statistically independent pull values.
 The resulting distribution of the pull values is shown in the left panel of Figure~\ref{fig:residuals}.
 For the BAO-only measurements, the pull with the largest deviation, $-1.75$, comes from the $z\sim 0.7$ eBOSS LRG sample.
 For the RSD measurements, the largest deviation, 1.91, is from the $z\sim 1.48$ eBOSS Quasar sample.
 For the full set (labeled as `BAO+RSD'), the largest deviation is again from the eBOSS Quasar sample.
-After accounting for the covariance between BAO and RSD measurements, the measurement differs from the \LCDM\ prediction by 3.0 standard deviations, which is still acceptable for the given sample size.
-Furthermore, based on the Kolmogorov--Smirnov (KS) test with the cumulative distribution (right panel of Figure~\ref{fig:residuals}), the pull distributions for BAO, RSD, and BAO+RSD measurements are found to be consistent with the normal distribution, revealing no unexpected feature in the measurements for a universe best described by the \LCDM\ model.
+After accounting for the covariance between BAO and RSD measurements, the measurement differs from the \LCDM\ prediction by 3.0 standard deviations.
+Based on the Kolmogorov--Smirnov (KS) test with the cumulative distribution (right panel of Figure~\ref{fig:residuals}), the pull distributions for BAO, RSD, and BAO+RSD measurements are found to be consistent with the normal distribution, revealing no unexpected feature in the measurements for a universe best described by the \LCDM\ model.
 Additional diagnostics using the Hubble parameter can serve as consistency check on dark energy constraints \citep[e.g.,][]{shafieloo12a} as has been done to assess the BOSS BAO results \citep{sahni14a}.
 Preliminary results also indicate that the eBOSS data are consistent with a \LCDM\ model.